Logan-Abramowitz/Logan-Abramowitz.github.io/index.md

 ![Profile Picture]({{ "assets/images/profile-pic.jpg" | relative_url }}){: class="profile-image"}

-My name is {{ site.name }}, and I am a rising junior at Cornell University double majoring in Computer Science and Operations Research. [your pitch paragraph about your passions, knowledge and interestst.]
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Ut nec accumsan leo.
-Pellentesque ornare orci enim, vitae vestibulum nibh rutrum in.
-Donec pharetra risus nec ipsum fringilla, et mattis tortor auctor.
-Duis tortor ante, posuere ut odio a, scelerisque interdum purus.
-Aenean faucibus luctus est, sed bibendum tellus.
-Nulla et magna urna.
-Morbi a ipsum sollicitudin, rhoncus risus volutpat, ultricies nunc.
-Quisque mollis finibus ante id imperdiet.
-Quisque vehicula elit sit amet felis facilisis fermentum.

-Aenean tincidunt aliquam arcu, in euismod dui dapibus eu.
-In placerat, mi et ultrices consequat, quam ligula cursus mauris, in semper neque nibh at est. Maecenas hendrerit dignissim porta.
-Phasellus nec fringilla dolor.
-Etiam efficitur nisi sit amet velit pharetra feugiat.
-Etiam ultrices turpis at leo semper, eleifend scelerisque neque malesuada.
-Aliquam molestie congue rhoncus.
-Donec blandit neque dolor, nec tristique mi pretium ac.
-Mauris tincidunt ullamcorper magna, nec pellentesque mi sagittis quis.
+My name is {{ site.name }}, and I am a rising junior at Cornell University double majoring in Computer Science and Operations Research & Information Engineering.
+I’ve always been drawn to problems that involve data — whether that means finding patterns, improving systems, or trying to predict what comes next.

+At Cornell, I’ve worked on a research project with the ORIE department to help make the campus mailroom more efficient.
+I’ve also written a report on Formula 1 racing for one of my ORIE classes, where I looked into how data could help explain team performance.
+I’m planning to share both of those projects here.

+I’ve interned with Stand Out for College and StratusX, and I was vice president of Cornell’s Cybersecurity Club for a year.
+Through these experiences, I’ve learned how much I enjoy digging into data and using tools like machine learning to turn information into insight.

+This site is a place for me to share some of the work I’ve done so far, and hopefully a way to connect with others who care about the same things.

-Take a look at <a href="{{ "/projects/" | relative_url }}">my projects</a> and <a href="{{ "/cv/" | relative_url }}">CV</a>.
+Please take a look at <a href="{{ "/projects/" | relative_url }}">my projects</a> and <a href="{{ "/cv/" | relative_url }}">CV</a>.